Climate of Faisalabad: Weather extremes

 The temperature of the city has reached a summer maximum record temperature of 48.0 C, which was observed on 9 June 1947 and again on 26 May 2010.
 An extreme minimum temperature of -4.0 C was recorded on 15 January 1978.
 The record 24-hour rainfall stands at a massive 264.2 mm recorded on 5 September 1961, which is roughly 70 percent of the city's annual average rainfall.
 The highest wind gust ever recorded in Faisalabad occurred during a severe dust-thunderstorm on 2 June 2000, when the maximum wind speed reached 151 km/h.

+Rare Snowfall in Faisalabad January 1909

+Although snowfall is extremely rare in Faisalabad, on 24 January 1909, the city experienced a brief snowfall during a strong cold wave.
+Snow lightly covered rooftops and fields for about 2 hours, marking one of the very few times snow has been seen there.

 Wind

 Apart from temperature and rainfall records, the winds in Faisalabad are generally light.
 The city lies in an area with low wind speeds.
 Westerly breeze dominates the afternoons, while the nights are calm.
 South east / easterly winds are common here during the monsoon season.
 Faisalabad, being in the plains, can experience severe thunderstorms and high wind gusts that can be damaging to its crops.